-Most times, I have a hard time managing my three children.
-I don’t quite know how you can captivate an entire classroom of six year olds for an entire day.
+A lot of the time, I have a hard time managing my three children.
+I don’t quite know how you can captivate an entire classroom of six to seven year olds for an entire day.
 All week long.
 You must have an endless supply closet filled with patience.
 And you’ve got to be exhausted at the end of the day.
 I heard you say that you have three children of your own.
 You help kids learn all day long.
 And then you go home and help your own.
 I wholeheartedly believe that you have one of the most important jobs.
-You truly help shape the lives of the most precious boys and girls that fill your brightly decorated, first grade room.
+You truly help shape the lives of the most precious boys and girls that fill your brightly decorated, first grade classroom.
 Even if they all may not act so precious at times.

 I know you will do your best to teach them all of the confusing sounds that letters make together.
 Just today we were talking about “pharmacy.”
 Tricky old pharmacy.
 Why does the “ph” make the sound of an “f?” my boys asked me.
 You will be able to answer these questions much better than I can.
 That’s hard for me to say.
 It’s hard when somebody else, specifically another woman, can do something better for my kids than I can.
 It’s humbling.
 It makes me want to show you how great of a monster I can be on the playground or show you how much my boys love to snuggle right up next to me, even on top of me, when we’re watching a movie.
 I don’t think I need to show you these things for you to know how much I love them.

 I’m confident that you will teach my boys math tricks and reading skills.
 You probably have the coolest, most fun and exciting ways to do it.
-I can’t stop thinking about something else that matters more.
-I’m trusting you to guide them gently and show them love.
+But I can’t stop thinking about something else that matters more: I’m trusting you to guide them gently and show them love.
 I don’t ask for help often.
-I’m kind of proud like that.
+I can be puffed up and proud like that.
 But I want you to know that I’m depending on you to recognize when somebody hurts my boys’ feelings or when they hurt some little boy or girl’s feelings.
 Will you please teach kindness and forgiveness and compassion too?
-And hopefully you will notice when they’re having a bad day.
+And hopefully, you will notice when they’re having a bad day.
 It pains me to think that I can’t be there in these moments to help make things better.
 I know they will be proud to show you all of their work.
 They may even like you so much that they call you, “Mom.”
 That’s the greatest compliment you could ever receive, in my opinion.